-Georges Affaki is the Chairmant of ICC France Banking Commission and the founder and Chairman of the Legal Committee of the ICC Banking Commission.
+Georges Affaki is the Chairman of ICC France Banking Commission.
+He founded and currently chairs the Legal Committee of the ICC Banking Commission.

 International Secured Finance.

 Combining academic and professional experience in international banking and finance, AFFAKI AVOCATS are acknowledged experts in structuring and implementing complex, cross-border secured financing in civil, common law and Islamic legal systems.
 Dr Georges Affaki has led or contributed to the drafting of domestic and international laws in relation to secured transactions and guarantees, the comparative law of which he has researched and taught for over 30 years.

 Please visit our page on Law Reforms